2018 Democratic Party for the People leadership election: Background

 After the 2017 Japanese general election, former members of the Democratic Party were split between three parties: the remaining DP, Kibō no Tō (KnT), and the Constitutional Democratic Party (CDP).
 KnT and the DP, who had more common ground compared to the liberal CDP, sought closer cooperation in the aftermath.
 In January 2018, the two parties unsuccessfully attempted to negotiate a joint parliamentary group.
-Pushed by support groups such as Rengo and local DP branches, the two parties entered into negotiations to merge at the end of March.
+At the urging of support groups such as Rengo and local DP branches, renewed talks began at the end of March, this time for a full merger.
 Negotiations continued throughout April, culminating in the foundation of a new party on 7 May, named Kokumin Minshu-tō ("National Democratic Party" or "Democratic Party for the People," DPFP).
 The two groups counted 107 Diet members between them, but only 62 agreed to join the new party.
 Ten legislators including Toshio Ogawa instead defected to the CDP, while a group of five formed a rump new Kibō no Tō led by Shigefumi Matsuzawa.
 The remaining members resigned from the party and became independent, including Yoshihiko Noda, Katsuya Okada, Shinji Tarutoko, Hiroshi Ogushi, Jun Azumi, and Goshi Hosono.

 Kibō no Tō leader Yuichiro Tamaki and DP leader Kohei Otsuka became interim co-leaders of the new DPFP pending a leadership election in September.
 In June, the party decided to schedule the contest for early September to avoid overlap with the Liberal Democratic Party contest which took place in the middle of the month.
 The date of nominations was set for 22 August, with the election to take place on 4 September.